 The

-Many optimists argue that the Internet is too uncentralized, too resilient, to fail on a global scale - even on the scale of a continent.
+Many optimists argue that the Internet is too uncentralized, too adaptable, reactive, to collapse, stop working on a global scale - even on the scale of a continent.
 Past experience, they say, shows that systems can be back up online again within a few hours, or at worst a few days, and life can then carry on again as normal.
 But past experience has only concerned local issues, regional systems or specific corners of the Internet, not the whole system.

 Among leading systems engineers, there are also now a growing number of pessimists – maybe we should call them realists – sounding the alarm, saying that a global of the Internet is not impossible.
 And as science-fiction writer and philosopher Arthur C. Clarke famously said, "What is possible is inevitable" ....
 This may or may not be true... yet the fact is that a global collapse of the Internet is not impossible.
 It could happen.
 And if the Internet did collapse, what would that mean for us?
 Would be affected?
 The simple answer is yes !